debt snowball or debt avalanche

 My relationship with debt had been ingrained since childhood.
 I grew up with an aversion to credit cards, which I’ve since gotten over upon discovering credit card rewards.
 In any case I have always paid my credit card bill off on time and in full.
 I paid cash for a used car in college without realizing how fortunate I was not to have a car payment like many of my friends.

 Without ever hearing the terms before, I relied on a little bit of both the Snowball and Avalanche methods to end my winter.
 My main focus was to chip away at the loans with the highest interest rate (in my case 6.7%) as the Avalanche method suggests.
-At the same time, I threw a few Snowballs to eliminate smaller debts despite their smaller interest rates when they were within my Snowball-throwing range.
+At the same time, I threw a few Snowballs to eliminate smaller debts despite their lower interest rates when they were within my Snowball-throwing range.
 This provided the occasional psychological boost that Dave Ramsey and many others suggest.

 Debt Avalanche or Debt Snowball?

-Which one is the right one?
+Which approach is the right one?
 In terms of efficiency, there’s no doubt that the Debt Avalanche makes the most sense, since the higher interest rates are of course costing you more money.
 But as Debt Snowball enthusiasts will point out, surviving your winter can be just as much of a mental war as a financial one.
 Sometimes you just need a win.

 But hey, why limit ourselves to just two strategies?
 There’s more to melting away debt than a Debt Avalanche or Debt Snowball approach.
 Like snowflakes, no two debt situations are exactly alike.
 Let’s consider a few alternatives.
 Lucky for us, there’s no shortage of cheeky snow-related terms we can try to make stick like a tongue to a frosty pole.